 4255 Bryant Irvin Rd Ste 105, Fort Worth, TX 76109 or call (817) 731-0200

 According to their website, the folks at Ballard have “made defensive driving Incredibly fun & easy with comedy” since 1998.
-They offer a great way to complete defensive driving for auto insurance reduction or traffic ticket dismissal.
-Ballard Defensive Driving School is State Approved and their course is accepted by all courts in Texas for ticket dismissal.
+In addition, they offer a great way to complete defensive driving for auto insurance reduction or traffic ticket dismissal.
+Ballard Defensive Driving School is State Approved, and all courts accept their course in Texas for ticket dismissal.

 First opened in 1997, Major League Driving School is family owned and operated, offering a TDLR-approved defensive driving course.
 With locations in Mesquite and Terrell, it’s convenient to make it to your driving class.
 Their knowledgeable staff is state-certified, experienced, and supportive as you learn how to become a safer, better driver.